-The Custom option of the Rumba Setup wizard allows you to select the features you want to install and customize your Rumba installation for individual, group, and enterprise-wide distributions.
+The Custom option of the Rumba Setup wizard allows you to select the features you want to install.
 The wizard is self-explanatory and easy to understand.

 You can either create transforms (.mst files) to modify the Rumba installation or use Windows Installer command line arguments.